Mizar-Contasti/Zaroc/docs/Tutorials/setting-up-your-chatbot.md

 First Lets Create our Chatbot on Dialogflow [**HERE**](https://dialogflow.cloud.google.com/)

-##### INFO REQUIRED
+> - When entering you should Create an Account on Google (If you don't have), after that you'll be moved to the Dialogflow Platform
+> - If you are new in Dialogflow I recommend this Youtube Channel that have good to know Tutorials from zero to Hero [**HERE**](https://zaroc.netlify.app)
+> - Then you Should create an Agent (Chatbot)
+> - Type a Simple Hello on the Console (Right panel) and Wait for the response

-If you got your Chatbot connected and working as expected Let's go to the next part!
+If you got your Chatbot responded you Let's go to the next part!

 ## 2.- Setting Zaroc & Bot Templates